SlothQL/tyrannogotchi/README.md

-# Tyrannogotchi
+# Tyrannogotchi :t-rex:

-CodeClan JavaScript Group Project
+CodeClan JavaScript/Java Group Project

 ### How to run the application